April 10, 2023

 Touch is a basic human need, and for people outside of romantic relationships (and for people inside them, too – but that’s a post for another day) this need can feel really hard to meet.
 Read more to explore the science and solutions for touch starvation during single life.

-At Golden Thread Therapy in Ashgrove, we understand that every person’s journey is unique and we champion people no matter their (consensual) romantic/sexual decisions.
+At Golden Thread Therapy in Maroochydore, we understand that every person’s journey is unique and we champion people no matter their (consensual) romantic/sexual decisions.
 For some, the path to self-discovery and personal growth may be a solo one, free of romantic relationships.
 However, this doesn’t mean that the need for physical touch and connection is any less important.

 The Unseen Impact of Touch Starvation